Raspberry and White Chocolate Muffins

 Milk – I use full-cream/whole milk, but if you try this recipe with your preferred variety then please let me know how it goes!

-Flour – I use wholemeal/whole-wheat flour, because where possible I like to use the least processed ingredient.
-If you substitute with plain/all-purpose flour the rise and texture of the muffin may change.
+Wholemeal/whole wheat flour – I use wholemeal/whole wheat flour, because where possible I like to use the least processed ingredient.
+If you substitute with plain/all-purpose flour the rise and texture of the muffin may change, so I don’t recommend it.

 Baking powder – The raising agent.
 Not to be confused with baking soda!